 Duration of the masters: 1 to 2 academic years (60, 90 or 120 ECTS credits).

 Type of degree awarded: either a joint degree (i.e. one single degree certificate issued on behalf of at least two higher education institutions) or multiple degrees (i.e. at least two degree certificates issued by two higher education institutions of the consortium).

 Applications and more information

-A new batch of selected Erasmus Mundus Masters is added to the list each summer.
+A new batch of selected Erasmus Mundus Masters is added to the list each year.
 Most consortia will require applications to be submitted between October and January, for courses starting the following academic year.

 Make sure you know your rights when you study abroad.